 - cabbage, Brussels sprouts, broccoli, cauliflower

 - and bitter vegetables and greens such as dandelion greens and arugula

 Broth is seasoned at the end with salt and pepper and stock is not.
 I prefer stock so I can adjust the seasoning in the final recipe where the stock is being used.

-what is umami and why is it important
+What is umami and why it is important

 Umami is one of the 5 basic tastes along with sour, sweet, bitter and salty.
 It is sometimes described as the savoury flavour and is characteristic of cooked meats and meat broths.
 Umami flavour is also found in fermented foods, such as Miso paste, soy sauce, and also cheeses, mushrooms, yeast extracts etc. It's important to add umami to a vegetable stock as it won't come from vegetables alone, unless you are using mushrooms.
 Miso imparts a wonderful depth of flavour and richness like no other and is what makes a great vegetable stock.
 Adding mushrooms, parmesan rind, soy sauce, or nutritional yeast will also give great umami flavour.